knbknb/awesome-svg/topics/Icons.md

 * [Inkscape Open Symbols](https://github.com/PanderMusubi/inkscape-open-symbols)- flags, emojis, traffic signs, menu icons and more complex shapes.
 576 stars on GitHub.
 * [Fontastic](https://fontastic.me/faq) - Learn how to import your own icons, and the best way to prepare SVG files, 2014
 * [Glyph Smarticons](https://glyph.smarticons.co/) - Say hello to “Glyph”, a semantic and versatile SVG icon set designed for customization.
 375 Stars [on Gihub](https://github.com/frexy/glyph-iconset)
-* [Iconmonstr](http://iconmonstr.com/) - Discover 4699+ free icons in 316 collections
+* [Iconmonstr](http://iconmonstr.com/) -  4699+ free icons in 316 collections
-* [Useiconic](https://useiconic.com/guides/)  - The definitive icon set designed for the modern web.
-The most web-friendly icons around.
+* [Useiconic](https://useiconic.com/guides/)  - web-friendly icon-set.
 Get started with the Webfont, advance to the Smart SVGs.
-* [VectorLogoZone](https://www.vectorlogo.zone/) - 3,000+ gorgeous SVG logos, perfect for your README or credits page .
+* [VectorLogoZone](https://www.vectorlogo.zone/) - 3,000+ SVG logos, for your README or credits page.
 288 stars on GitHub.
-* [SVG Repo](https://www.svgrepo.com/) - 300.000+ SVG Vectors and Icons, collected by bots from various known sources.
-Searchable.
 * [Flags of world countries](https://flagicons.lipis.dev/) - not all of them are accurate

 Libraries